ryanboscobanze/speech_companion/README.md

 📂 app_state.py — Global State Management

-    This file defines all the mutable global objects used across your app, including:
+    This file defines all the mutable global objects used across the app, including:

     - 🎙️ Recording state
     - 🧵 Thread control signals